 Quality Assurance for Mobile Apps: Why Testing Is Not Optional (2026)

 We've seen it happen too many times.
 A startup spends $10,000 building a mobile app, rushes it to the App Store, gets 100 downloads on launch day — and within 48 hours, the reviews are full of bug reports.
-The cause is almost always the same: skipping proper QA testing.
+Downloads stop.
+The founder is embarrassed.
+The launch is effectively ruined.

 What Is QA Testing?